learnable-content/Sketch-3/README.md

 ## Images
 We'll be getting our images from [Unsplash](https://unsplash.com), a photo library that includes high-quality creative commons zero (aka free to use) images for your projects.

+## Icons
+We'll be using the icons from http://ionicons.com